 - a.
 Ensure adequate walkways from the Green Line Stations into the heart of the industrial area and to the nearby residential areas.
 Select street segments where installation of new sidewalks will not substantially disrupt access to adjacent property, particularly loading areas for trucks.
 The sidewalk segments to be constructed in the short-term (as depicted in the Sidewalk Infill Program map, page 30) are included in an existing, funded program. - b.
 Create bicycle links through the heart of the industrial area to connect neighborhoods one to each other and to the regional links.
-Bicycle links to be constructed in the shortand mid-term are depicted in the Bicycle Facilities map on page 32. - Begin to fill in the grid of sidewalks within the heart of the industrial area, beginning with the Sidewalk Infill Program 2013. - d.
+These links as discussed by the Task Force were informed by existing plans and are depicted in the Bicycle Facilities map on page 31. - c.
+Begin to fill in the grid of sidewalks within the heart of the industrial area, beginning with the Sidewalk Infill Program, Phase I completed in 2013. - d.
 Ensure sufficient street lighting for pedestrian and bicyclist safety as part of any streetscape and street reconstruction projects.